The gateway to the Shenandoah Valley

 The City of Plymouth started as a mining camp in approximately 1852.
 Plymouth proper began with quartz mining when settled early by Green Aden & others hard rock miners.
 The town was named Plymouth, probably after the nearby Plymouth mine.

-To plan you next trip, the following links can help:
+To plan your day, the following links can help:

 |Amador 360||Amador Flower Farm||Amador Council of Tourism|